JeremyGeros/Queso/README.md

 Exploring how JISON and language parsers work, by building a CSS preprocessor

-To create the parser run
+To generate quesoParser.js file run
 ```
 make
 ```
-this will generate a lib/quesoParser.js file

-Then run
+To generate the outputted css us the provided bin/queso
 ```
 bin/queso samples/plain.css
 ```
-to generate the outputted css